 "During wartime, breast milk is something that makes me confident that I always have something to feed my child,” says Yevheniya.

 Yevheniya gave birth to Yehor in February.
 She and her husband had spent the previous few months furnishing a house in Mariupol, eastern Ukraine.
 They bought baby clothes, and picked out a stroller and playpen.

 When the first explosions occurred in Mariupol on Feb.
 24, their plans changed in an instant.
 Yevheniya quickly packed two bags — one for the family and another for the baby.

 "We realized it was dangerous to stay in the Donetsk region and that we should leave as soon as possible,” recalls Yevheniya.
 “The trunk in our car is very small, so we could only take the most necessary stuff."

 Just weeks after their son's birth, shelling began in Mariupol and the family was forced to flee

-The family travelled seven hours by car to Dnipro, with no time for stops or rest.
+The family traveled seven hours by car to Dnipro, with no time for stops or rest.
 Yevheniya soon realized the importance of being able to breastfeed, providing her baby with food security and protection from disease even as their world fell apart.